 Lake Improvement District Program (Minnesota Statutes 103B.501 - 103B.581)

 Minnesota Statutes allow local citizen initiatives to petition counties to create lake improvement districts in order to address specific concerns within a lake watershed that cannot be addressed under normal governmental actions.
 Citizens and local governments willing to undertake such initiatives benefit from greater local involvement in the management of their own lakes.
-DNR Waters provides oversight and assistance.
+DNR provides oversight and assistance.

 Lake Improvement Districts - An Overview